This article was originally posted to the pre-magazine website in 2003 and was reprinted in the November/December 2020 issue.

 - The local ruling class is similar to other backwater worlds.
 The price of freedom (Captain, crew and ship) will be whatever they can squeeze out of travelers.
-Make those PC with people skills feel needed.
+Make those PCs with ‘people skills’ feel needed.

-- The Captain and his crew sympathize with the local doctrine of the Red Zone world and are actively supporting the regime.
-This will become apparent to the PCs when they meet with the Captain on the planet’s surface.
+- The Captain and crew sympathize with the local doctrine of the world and actively support the regime.
+This will be apparent to the PCs when they meet with the Captain on the surface.

-Option number two: Real Merc Band (smash and grab time).
+Option II: Real Merc Band (smash & grab time).

 - Red Zone world is TL 7, xenophobic and ready for more alien invaders.

 - As #1 above, however the TL is higher, equal to what the group can assemble.
 Depending on your group’s abilities really make it a struggle.